jdelacruzjose/Hacks2020/Documentation/README.md

 Follow these steps in the root directory of your project folder.

-Or just copy and paste the following to the root directory of you project folder:
+Or just copy and paste (make sure ESLint & Prettier extensions are already installed!) the following to the root directory of you project folder:

 - .eslintrc.json
 - .prettierrc